department-of-veterans-affairs/vagov-content/pages/life-insurance/file-appeal-for-tsgli.md

 Your denial letter will tell you low long you have to file your appeal.

-In general, you’ll need to submit your appeal request form to your branch’s TSGLI or appeal office within 1 year of the date your claim was denied.
+In general, you’ll need to submit your appeal request form to your branch’s TSGLI or appeal office within one year of the date your claim was denied.
 </div>
 </div>
 </div>